 Senior level star

-How did you get into the grocery/CPG business?
+How did you get into the grocery business?

-What’s the biggest challenge you’ve faced in your career?
-How did you overcome it?
+What is the biggest challenge you faced in your career and how did you overcome it?

 Click here for the full list of 2020 Star Women in Grocery award winners.